 - Insurance and Liability:

-- Trucking companies must carry adequate insurance to cover potential accidents, injuries, or damages caused by their vehicles.
+- Trucking operators must carry adequate insurance to cover potential accidents, injuries, or damages caused by their vehicles.
 This includes liability insurance that covers the cost of injuries to others or property damage in the event of an accident.

 When Punitive Damages Are Applied